 Note that the trail over Cape Falcon can be very brushy early in the season--as is true of many forested trails on the OCT.

-CAMPING AT OLD MILL RV RESORT, GARIBALDI: Still a great option if you are planning a morning boat ferry to Bayoean Spit.
-However the city made them eliminate their hiker-biker area.
-They still welcome OCT hikers to their tent camping area; walk-ins get their HB rate of about $22.
-If you make an advance reservation it's $40 and change.
+CAMPING AT OLD MILL RV RESORT, GARIBALDI: Still a good place to camp, but the city made them eliminate their hiker-biker area.
+They still welcome OCT hikers to their tent camping area; walk-ins get reduced hiker-biker rate.
 There is usually space for walk-ins on weekdays, less certain on weekends.

 SECTION 2

-CAMPING NORTH OF TILLAMOOK: If you opt for hiking (or busing) the highway around Tillamook Bay, note that Twins Ranch, a private campground 6 miles south of Garibaldi, offers tent camping and is very friendly to OCT hikers.
+CAMPING NORTH OF TILLAMOOK: Twins Ranch, a private campground 6 miles south of Garibaldi just off US 101, offers tent camping and is very friendly to OCT hikers.
 There is no formal hiker-biker area, but they will always find room for hikers, and at a very friendly price.
 Also if you are walking to Cape Meares, there are new vault toilets (no water) at Memaloose Point, about halfway from Tillamook to the beach.

-CAPE MEARES: My book says Bayshore Road is the official route to the top of Cape Meares, because the old trail to the top was no longer being maintained.
-News: that trail is again being maintained and it is to be the official OCT route going forward, though it is steep and prone to slides.
-(Besides Bayshore Road is currently closed to hikers on and off as contractors reroute the road for car traffic.)
-To reach the trail from Emergency Beach Access sign 30 in the community of Cape Meares, continue south on the beach 0.6 mile (and over a rock ledge, or around it at low tide) and look for a steep, rough trail heading up the last gully before the cliffs at the cape; the trail quickly improves as it leads about 1 mile to the state park entrance atop the cape.
+CAPE MEARES: My book says Bayshore Road is the official route to the top of Cape Meares, because the old trail to the top was no longer being maintained, but it has been worked on and seems to be the preferred route now.
+From Beach Access sign 30 in the community of Cape Meares, continue south on the beach 0.6 mile (and over a rock ledge, or around it at low tide) and look for a steep, rough trail heading up the last gully before the cliffs at the cape; the trail quickly improves as it leads about 1 mile to the state park entrance atop the cape.

-NETARTS BAY: Andy is now the manager at Big Spruce Boat Rentals.
-He is usually too busy with his boat rental business to shuttle folks across the bay mouth but will sometimes do it at or just before high tide, most likely in the afternoon when they already have a boat available at the Netarts boat ramp.
+NETARTS BAY: Andy at Big Spruce Boat Rentals is usually too busy to ferry hikers across to Netarts Spit.
+You might get lucky at or just before high tide, most likely in the afternoon when they already have a boat available at the Netarts boat ramp.
 He doesn’t want to advertise this service!
-But you might luck out.
-Note new phone number: 503-801-5434.
+If you want to try him, use this phone number: 503-801-5434.

-Start either slightly west of Fisherman’s Day Use Area or slightly east (but not as far as the point), where the channel should be relatively shallow; this should be the deepest portion of the walk.
-After crossing the channel you will be on a sand flat, which will probably be shallowly inundated with water.
-Continue SSE toward the sandy beach at the edge of Whalen Island and pick up the loop trail just above the shoreline.
+From Fisherman’s Day Use Area, follow the shore inland a short distance to where a channel you can wade at low tide; this should be the deepest portion of the walk.
+After crossing the channel walk the sand flats in a SSE direction to Whalen Island (or follow the route on FarOut).
+Pick up the loop trail just above the shoreline.
 Follow the trail south to the parking for Clay Myers State Natural Area and walk out the access road, crossing a bridge, to reach Sandlake Road, then walk the road south 0.8 mile to Sitka Sedge SNA and follow park trails out to the beach.

 CAMPING AT SAND LAKE: Book (p.
 115) mentions new hiker-biker site at Fishermans Day Use Area.
 Walk up the access road a few steps, take little path on left toward and past amphitheater, and look for two picnic tables and fire rings on right with small upright signs that say HB1 and HB2).
 Toilet at the day use area; water spigot there and near HB1.
 No reservations; $5 cash (depost at campground fee station; bring a pen.)